-Written Agreements with Subrecipients
+Written Agreements with Local Subrecipients

-In order to protect the grantee, and to ensure the subrecipient's compliance with all relevant requirements, the relationship between the two entities must be formally defined through a written agreement (or contract).
-Such an agreement's purposes are to clearly establish the terms and conditions under which the KCDBG funding is provided and establish a legal basis for action if those terms and conditions are not met.
-A sample agreement that can be used as the basis for a subrecipient agreement is provided as Attachment 5-4.
-Attachment 5-4: Legally Binding Agreement
+In order to protect the subrecipient, and to ensure the local subrecipient's compliance with all relevant requirements, the relationship between the two entities must be formally defined through a written agreement (or contract).
+Such an agreement's purposes are to clearly establish the terms and conditions under which the CDBG-DR funding is provided and establish a legal basis for action if those terms and conditions are not met.
+Once complete, the subrecipient must submit to DLG a copy of the contract as well as attachment 5-4a which is a certification by an attorney that the agreement meets the requirements in section as well as attachment 5-c which is the standard provisions that each contract must contain.

+Attachment 5-4a and 5-4c: Legally Binding Agreement